daimoners/GrapheNet/README.md

    ```bash
    python hp_finder.py -cn train_predict.yaml
    ```
 Alternatively, the **automatic_opt_and_training.py** script take care to optimize the learning rate for the target, populate the **train.lr_list** with the optimized learning rate and then training the model with the optimized learning rate.
 The operation is performed for each target key in the **train.lr_list**, only if the correspondent learning rate is missing or equal to zero.
-Otherwise the model is trained on each target with the learning rates stored in **train.lr_list**.
+Otherwise the model is trained with the learning rate stored in **train.lr_list**.
    ```bash
    python automatic_opt_and_training.py -cn train_predict.yaml
    ```